 Large print program information for most Classical performances and Sensory-Friendly concerts is available by request at Guest Services.
 Please allow two weeks advance notice if you would like to suggest large print programs at a specific performance.

-American Sign Language Interpretation, by certified interpreters, is available for select performances featuring speakers and narrators.
+Real-time captioning is available for select performances or OH+ events featuring speakers and narrators.
 To check on availability, please contact Ticket Services.
-Please allow two weeks advance notice if you would like to suggest an ASL interpreter at a specific performance.
+Please allow two weeks advance notice if you would like to suggest real-time captioning at a specific performance or OH+ event.

 Our Sensory-Friendly Concerts are designed for patrons of all ages and abilities, including individuals on the autism spectrum and those with sensory sensitivities.
 Each concert takes place in a relaxed environment where audience members are welcome to be who they are and enjoy music together with family and friends

 Service animals, such as guide dogs, are welcome.
 Service animals, as defined by federal law, are "individually trained to do work or perform tasks for the benefit of an individual with a disability."
 The work or tasks performed by a service animal must be directly related to the handler's disability.
 Please inform Ticket Services if you will be attending with a service animal so that appropriate accommodations can be made for you and your companion.